flaneurette/Health-Library/Documents/Supplements/Supplement-Stack/README.md

 ##### ⚠️ Warning: This is NOT medical advise.
 Always consult a medical professional when creating a supplement stack and using it.
 Science might change, and opinions vary.
 Some may interact with existing medications.
 We assume no liability, use at your own risk.

 ##### ⚠️ More is not always better. i.e. Resveratrol works optimal at 100-250mg.
 Above it might give you nosebleeds.
+The same may apply for other vitamins or substances.
+The list is not conclusive.
 ---

 ## Supplement Stack